rominirani/genai-apptemplates-googlecloud/summarization-slack/README.md

 The user will invoke a slash command `/summarize` and provide the text to the be summarized.
 This will then invoke a Cloud Function that accepts the text and invokes the PaLM API for summarization.
 The result is then returned back to the Slack Slash command and displayed as a response to the user in the Slack Application.

+> NOTE: **Before you move forward, ensure that you have followed the instructions in [SETUP.md](../SETUP.md).**
+Additionally, ensure that you have cloned this repository and are currently in the ```summarization-slack``` folder for the rest of the commands.

 ## Environment variables required

 Your Cloud Function requires access to two environment variables: